tiagocollot/tiagocollot/README.md

 <h2> About Me</h2>

--  🌱  I recently graduated at Le Wagon am I´m keen to pursue my dreams.
-Keep learning a bunch of code!
+-  🌱  I recently graduated @Le Wagon-Lisbon and I´m keen to pursue my dreams.
+Keep learning a bunch of code! 🤟🏽

 -  📫  How to reach me **collot.tiago1@gmail.com**